 Although its mise-en-scène is enough to scare the hell out of you, the film is also surprisingly very deep and subtly foreshadows several key elements of its storyline.
 Moreover, it also leaves quite a lot of aspects of its plot to the viewer’s imagination.
 So further down in this article, we’ll be explaining everything from its hidden messages to its mysterious ending.
 SPOILERS AHEAD!

-An urban legend about a mysterious videotape that kills people begins to grip a town but no one seems to take it too seriously, especially news reporter Racheal (Naomi Watts).
+An urban legend about a mysterious videotape that kills people begins to grip a town but no one seems to take it too seriously, especially news reporter Rachel (Naomi Watts).
 When her own niece ends up dying after watching it, she decides to further investigate the case and manages to get her hands on this cursed tape.
 But her own skepticism leads her into watching it and she regrets it instantly.
-With this, she finds herself spiraling down into a terrifying reality which forces her to race against time before she and her son meet the same fate as everyone affected by the curse.
+With this, she finds herself spiraling down into a terrifying reality that forces her to race against time before she and her son meet the same fate as everyone affected by the curse.

 Samara and her Abilities, Explained